jona-sassenhagen/markdown_beamerposter/poster.md

 **Discussion** Results are in accordance with the hierarchical version of Predictive Coding
-theory: when processing continuous, congruent speech, phoneme-level representational pattern strength covaries with word-level predictability.
+theory: when processing continuous, congruent speech, phoneme-level representational pattern strength (in pTSG) covaries with word-level predictability - as if predicted phonemes are "predicted away".

 \columnsend